 License deactivation

 Sometimes users may want to deactivate their license.
 For example, they may want to use the license on another site.
-In order to do so, they will have to deactivate the license from the existing site and then activate it on the new one (unless they have a bigger license plan).
+To do so, they will have to deactivate the license from the existing site and then activate it on the new one (unless they have a bigger license plan).

 To allow them to do this, you need to add a license deactivation.
 Here’s the code for this-